 Each lock build has a bottom keyhole plate of 17-4 stainless steel.
 This protects the lock from any drill attacks on the core and lock.

-The appearance of the keyhole is an angled line shaped as a line with rounded ends with a large circle in the center of the line.
+The keyhole is an angled line shaped like a line with rounded ends with a large circle in the center of the line.
 This allows the rounded key to pass into the lock effortlessly.

 The mechanics of the 543 lock are similar to that of the original but mirrored onto the opposing side.
 Like the original, this lock also uses warded and pin tumbler mechanics for its core.

 When the key enters the keyway, it slides by the warding of the keyhole, as the key can only be inserted one way, then it passes the internal protective shield.
 Upon being fully inserted, the key can rotate freely.

 With the key rotated 45 degrees, it will move deeper into the lock.
 Rotating the key another quarter turn will open the lock and release the shackle.

 After researching the mechanics of this lock, we knew we were in for quite the challenge of attacking the lock.